Detoxifying the home

 • Lab-based test washes at FabricNano

-FabricNano has shown that this capture of toxins is possible in a detergent test wash environment, by investigating and tracking concentrations of the toxin Bisphenol-A (commonly known as BPA)
+FabricNano has shown that this capture of toxins is possible in a detergent test wash environment, by investigating and tracking concentrations of the toxin Bisphenol-A (commonly known as BPA).

 • Lab testing: BPA spiked at 0.5ng/mL into water and detergent, incubated in shaker at 30C for 1hr (x-axis rounded to nearest 0.5g)

-How much BPA can activate carbon capture?
+How much BPA can bind to activated carbon?

 • SPE manifold used to concentrate BPA and detect <1ng/mL